Plant Care

 The light categories, in plain terms

-How to read a room
+How to actually judge the light in a room

 What the plant tells you